Statics

 ΣM = 0 (moments about any point)

-This means we can solve for up to 3 unknowns in a 2D static problem.
+That means a 2D static problem can solve for up to 3 unknowns.

 Beam Analysis